 Faulty pressure switches and thermal overload switches can cause start-up problems.
 You should unplug the Husky compressor from the electrical outlet before opening the drain valve releasing the air from the tank down to zero and then closing the drain.
 Along with checking the thermal overload switch to ensure it is working correctly.

-You should also inspect the unloader valve to ensure it is working sufficiently, as well as checking the oil level, and inspecting it for potential leaks.
+You should also inspect the unloader valve to ensure it is working sufficiently, as well as check the oil level, and inspect it for potential leaks.

 Please visit our Air Compressor Won’t Start – Ways to Fix Air Compressor Won’t Turn On Problems guide for more detailed Mastercraft air compressor troubleshooting & fixes!